tumuhairwe/max-concurrent-calls/README.md

 }
 ```
 ## Algorithm
-- GET data from Hubspot API
+- GET data from CallRecord API
 - Aggregate the records by date  (select ...
 GROUP BY CAST(startTimestamp AS DATE) )
 - find timestamp that is peak for each day i.e. "peak_of_day" (Map - see entry schema below)
 ```